CiscoCloud/haproxy-consul/README.md

 `service/haproxy/timeouts/client` | client timeout | 50000ms
 `service/haproxy/timeouts/server` | server timeout | 50000ms

-## SSL Termination
+### SSL Termination

 If you wish to configure HAproxy to terminate incoming SSL connections, you must set the environment variable `HAPROXY_USESSL=true`, and mount your SSL certificate at `/haproxy/ssl.crt` - this file should contain both the SSL certificate and the private key to use (with no passphrase), in PEM format.
 You should also include any intermediate certificates in this bundle.

-If you do not provide an SSL certificate at container runtime, a self-signed certificate will be generated for the value of `HAPROXY_DOMAIN`.
+If you do not provide an SSL certificate at container runtime, a self-signed certificate will be generated for the value of `*.HAPROXY_DOMAIN`.

 For example:
 ```